The Bible is fundamental to Christianity. In this course, you will understand how the Bible has been understood through the ages.

 About Your Presenter

-David Zachariah Flanagin, Ph.D., received his doctorate in the History of Christianity from the Divinity School at the University of Chicago.
-He is currently Associate Professor of Theology & Religious Studies at Saint Mary’s College of California, where he teaches courses in the development of Christian thought and in biblical studies.
+David Zachariah Flanagin, Ph.D., is Associate Professor and Chair of the Department of Theology and Religious Studies at Saint Mary’s College of California, where he teaches courses in the development of Christian thought and in biblical studies.
 His teaching has earned him recognition by the student body as Faculty Member of the Year.
+Prof. Flanagin received his doctorate in the History of Christianity from the Divinity School at the University of Chicago.
 He is the author of a number of articles on late-medieval ecclesiology and biblical interpretation.
-Most recently, he is the co-editor (with Christopher M. Bellitto) of Reassessing Reform: An Historical Investigation into Church Renewal, published by Catholic University of America Press.
+He is the co-editor (with Christopher M. Bellitto) of Reassessing Reform: An Historical Investigation into Church Renewal, published by Catholic University of America Press.
 In addition to his academic duties, he lectures frequently at churches on topics in biblical theology.

 Theme I: The Birth of Christian Interpretation